decorative graphic

 Core Skills: Exploring types of visualizations, contextualizing data visualization in the past and present

-Creating an elegant and fully complete interface requires a comprehensive and practical knowledge of numerous digital tools, technologies, and resources.
-This course has been designed to teach you the product design cycle from research and research synthesis to prototyping and validation.
-You will build your skills by employing industry-standard tools for managing cross-functional teams, product design, user research, data management, road mapping, and more.
-You will utilize these tools throughout the design process gaining proficiency for the remainder of the program.
+Design skills require a solid knowledge of practical aspects of a number of digital tools, technologies, and resources.
+In this course, students gain an understanding of the product design cycle from research and research synthesis to prototyping and validation.
+Course content focuses on employing tools commonly used in the industry for managing cross-functional teams, product design, user research, data management, project management, road mapping, and prioritization.
+Students complete exercises that employ these tools in ways that highlight their value for different phases of the design process while gaining proficiency and preparation in the use of these tools for the remainder of the program.

 4